Members of Orthodox Jewish community protest in Brooklyn after new Covid-19 restrictions - Local News 8

 Members of Orthodox Jewish community protest in Brooklyn after new Covid-19 restrictions

-Members of the Orthodox Jewish community protested and set items on fire in Borough Park, Brooklyn, in New York City late Tuesday, hours after the state announced strict new coronavirus-related restrictions.
+Members of New York City’s Orthodox Jewish community responding to strict new coronavirus-related restrictions protested for a second night in Borough Park, Brooklyn, Wednesday.

 The area in Brooklyn is one of several places in New York where officials closed schools and limited houses of worship to a maximum of 10 people.
-Gov. Andrew Cuomo instituted these measures to try to stop “hot spot” clusters in Brooklyn, Queens, and several NYC suburbs from spreading further into New York.
+Gov. Andrew Cuomo instituted these measures to try to stop “hot spot” clusters in Brooklyn, Queens, and several New York City suburbs from spreading further into New York.

 But those restrictions were put in place just days before a major Jewish holiday and have exacerbated existing tensions between the insular Orthodox Jewish community and city leaders.

+Hours after the announcement of new restrictions Tuesday, members of the Orthodox Jewish Community protested and set items on fire in Borough Park.

-Video of the protests shows a large group of people wearing traditional black hats and long suits — few of whom are wearing masks — surrounding what appears to be a rubbish fire in the street.
+Video of the protests — which continued into Wednesday morning — shows a large group of people wearing traditional black hats and long suits surrounding what appears to be a rubbish fire in the street.
 It is not clear how the fire began.

 Alarming clusters of cases